Piipip/express-ci-pipeline/README.md

 ## CI/CD Pipeline

-This project includes a Jenkins pipeline (or your specific CI tool) configuration.
+This project includes a Jenkins pipeline  configuration.
 The pipeline typically includes the following stages:

 1. Checkout
 2. Install Dependencies